 You pay for water at a restaurant, see that is why it is good to have your own water bottle.

 The 5 euro to 10 euro wine is worth it.
-I know the fact 1 euro bottles exist is amazing, but trust me, explore some of your supermarkets pricier bottles you’ll enjoy it.
+I know the fact 1 euro bottles exist is amazing, but trust me, explore some of your supermarket’s pricier bottles you’ll enjoy it.

-American coffee probably can be found now with tourist stores, but try to get used to a little espresso.
+American coffee probably can be found now in tourist stores, but try to get used to a little espresso.
 There also happens to be less caffeine in espresso so don’t worry about having 4 a day.

 Learn to love aperitivo: if you are on a budget seek out some great aperitivos.
-This fantastic practice is where you buy a drink and usually there is a buffet or plate of snacks to accompany it.
+This fantastic practice is where you buy a drink and usually, there is a buffet or plate of snacks to accompany it.
 Dig in, this saved me so much money as a student.

-Travelling on your Semester Abroad
+Traveling on your Semester Abroad

 I know, you all want to go away every weekend and see… let me guess: Barcelona, Amsterdam, Dublin for St. Pats, Santorini, Pink Palace, Baths in Budapest and Paris?
 Ok I get it, its incredible that we have budget flights and all of Europe at our fingertips… but don’t forget about Italy.
 There is way more to see in this country than your campus, or uni city.
 Take some time to sit back and enjoy Italy the slow way, really soak up this culture you can to be a part of.